RavensbourneWebMedia/creativecollaboration/sessions/07/README.md

 # Blog

-How are you going to use SEO to extend the reach of your image library?
+How are you going to use SEO to extend the reach of your Image Library?
 Give some examples.